 There was one person around her age who understood her even though they never actually met face to face in real life.
 Although the last time they had spoken to each other, they had a rather strange conversation and Daisy just couldn't make heads or tails out of it.

 "What did he mean by destiny?" she wondered aloud.

-There was a sound in the distance that distracted her but it was complete unfamiliar to her.
+There was a sound in the distance that distracted her from her thoughts but it was completely unfamiliar to her.
 She's heard of people describing this sound before and the one thing she could guess it to be was a locomotive of sorts, running down tracks.